Daihuluroll/Etiqa-assesment/README.md

 	npm run dev

-The app will be available at http://localhost:3000 by default.
+3. Open the app using the printed Local URL (for example http://localhost:3000)

 Notes:
-- This scaffold uses Vite + React.
-Axios is included in package.json for later use when wiring the GitHub API.
+- Uses Vite + React.
+The app calls the GitHub Search API.
-- Follow-up tasks: implement the repository list, pagination/infinite scroll, and unit tests.
+- If you hit rate limits while testing, provide a personal GitHub token via environment variables or test sporadically.

+Next steps or improvements:
+- Add lightweight caching and optional GitHub token support to increase rate limits.
+- Add tests and storybook for components.
 Assesment for Etiqa employment